bugsbugsbux/understanding-j/understanding-j.md

 ## Arrays:

+There is no datatype "list", it is just a term to describe a 1-dimensional collection of values.

+Arrays can be thought of as nested lists, however _every_ value is an array -- even lists which are not nested and values which are not even lists (also called **scalars** or **atoms**).

-**An array is a ((list of) list/s of) value/s.** Thus even single values (*scalars*/*atoms*) are actually arrays.
-All elements must have the same type, and on the same nesting-level (*dimension*/*axis*) every element has to have the same length.
+Arrays must only contain atoms of the same datatype and all lists on the same nesting-level (**dimension**/**axis**) must be of the same length!

-Therefore an array can be described by its type and *shape*, which is the list of the lengths of elements on each nesting-level.
-The length of the shape is called *rank*.
+Therefore an array can be described by its datatype and **shape**, which is a list of the lengths of the lists on each nesting level.
+The length of the shape is called the **rank** (or dimensionality) of the array.

+An array which only consists of an atom which is not part of any list has an empty shape and thus rank 0 ("0-dimensional").
+A list of one atom is a 1-dimensional array because the length of its shape (`1`) is 1;
+wrapping this list in another list _prepends_ another dimension of length 1 to the shape which is now `1 1` and thus rank 2.

+While an array which only consists of an atom which is not part of any list has an empty shape, an empty array, meaning one that does not contain any atoms, must have at least one `0` in its shape.
+An array of 2 lists of 0 atoms each differs due to its shape (`2 0`) from an array of 0 lists of 2 atoms each (shape `0 2`) despite both being empty arrays.

+The length of an array is the length of its highest dimension (leftmost number in the shape) and always 1 for atoms!

 ```J
 $ 0                 NB. monad $ gives shape; scalars have an empty shape